Meet the Chiefs

 Deputy Chief of Staff and Chief, Academic Affairs and Research

-Dr. Ismiil is the Deputy Chief of Staff and Chief, Academic Affairs and Research.
-She joined Lakeridge Health in September 2019 as Chief and Medical Director of the Laboratory Medicine Program.
-She received her Doctor of Medicine in Iraq and completed her residency training in Anatomic Pathology at Memorial University of Newfoundland.
+Dr. Ismiil is the Deputy Chief of Staff and Chief of Academic Affairs and Research at Lakeridge Health, where she has been making significant contributions since joining in September 2019.
+Initially, she served as the Chief and Medical Director of the Laboratory Medicine Program.
+Dr. Ismiil earned her Doctor of Medicine degree in Iraq and completed her residency in Anatomic Pathology at Memorial University of Newfoundland.

 Dr. John Maybee

-John Maybee, MD, FRCP(C), is the Chief of Anesthesia and Medical Director, Anesthesia.
-John graduated from Queen’s University Medical School in 1985, subsequently completing training in Anesthesiology and Adult Critical Care Medicine at the University of Toronto in 1991.
+John Maybee, MD, FRCP(C), is the Chief of Anaesthesia and Medical Director, Anaesthesia.
+John graduated from Queen’s University Medical School in 1985, subsequently completing training in Anaesthesiology and Adult Critical Care Medicine at the University of Toronto in 1991.
 He joined the staff at Oshawa General Hospital in 1993.

-In Anesthesiology, his interests include peri-operative pain management.
+In Anaesthesiology, his interests include peri-operative pain management.
 From a Critical Care perspective, he is interested in airway management and acute resuscitation.

 He has been happily married to Jan for 37 years and is the proud parent of four wonderful children and grandfather to five awesome grandchildren.